IIIF/api/source/api/presentation/2.0/index.md

 It is important to be able to extract parts, or segments, of resources.
 In particular a very common requirement is to associate a resource with part of a canvas, or part of an image with either the entire canvas or part thereof.
 Secondly, as transcriptions are often made available in XML files, extracting the correct page to associate with the canvas, or line to associate with part of the canvas, is equally useful for reusing existing material.
 These can be accomplished using URI fragments for simple cases.
 Examples are given below:

   * Segments of both static images and canvases may be selected by adding a [rectangular bounding box][media-frags] after the URI.
-The fragment _MUST_ be structured:
+The fragment _MUST_ take the form of `#xywh=` as per this example:

       `http://www.example.com/iiif/book1/canvas/p1#xywh=100,100,300,50`

-      Where the four numbers are the x and y coordinates in the image or canvas, followed by the width and height.
-Thus this segment is 300px wide, 50px high and starts at position 100,100.
+      Where the four numbers are the x and y coordinates of the top left hand corner of the bounding box in the image or canvas, followed by the width and height.
+Thus the segment above is 300px wide, 50px high and starts at position 100,100.
 Note that only integers are allowed in this syntax, and this may limit accuracy of assignment to canvases with small dimensions.

     {% highlight json %}
     {